antoine3000/dok-antoine/content/fabac-assignments/2020-03-04-electronics-design/_index.md

 ## Testing

-In order to test the board, you'll need a UPDI for the communication between the board and another computer and a FTDI to program the board itself.
+In order to test the board, you will need a UPDI for the communication between the board and another computer and a FTDI to program the board itself.
 Luckily, these are the two I already made.

 The power comes from the UPDI, as well as the data.